Workers World Party: History

 From the beginning, the WWP and YAWF concentrated their energies on street demonstrations.
 Early campaigns focused on support of Patrice Lumumba, opposition to the House Un-American Activities Committee and against racial discrimination in housing.
 They conducted the first protest against American involvement in Vietnam on August 2, 1962.
 Their opposition to the war also included the tactics of "draft resistance" and "GI resistance".
 After organizing demonstrations at Fort Sill, Oklahoma in support of a soldier being tried for possessing anti-war literature, they founded the American Servicemen's Union, intended to be a mass organization of American soldiers.
 However, the group was completely dominated by the WWP and YAWF.

-During the late 1960s and 1970s, the party was involved in protests other causes, including "defen[se] of the heroic black uprisings in Watts, Newark, Detroit, Harlem" and women's liberation.
+During the late 1960s and 1970s, the party was involved in protests over causes including "defen[se] of the heroic black uprisings in Watts, Newark, Detroit, Harlem" and women's liberation.
 During the Attica Prison riot, the rioters requested YAWF member Tom Soto to present their grievances for them.
 The WWP was most successful in organizing demonstrations in support of desegregation "busing" in the Boston schools in 1975.
 Nearly 30,000 people attended the Boston March Against Racism which they had organized.
 During the 1970s, they also attempted to begin work inside organized labor, but apparently were not very successful.

 In 1980, the WWP began to participate in electoral politics, naming a presidential ticket as well as candidates for New York Senate, congressional and state legislature seats.
 In California, they ran their candidate Deirdre Griswold in the primary for the Peace and Freedom Party nomination.
-They came in last with 1,232 votes out of 9,092.
+They came in last, with 1,232 votes out of 9,092.
 In 1984, the WWP supported Jesse Jackson's bid for the Democratic nomination, but when he lost in the primaries they nominated their own presidential ticket, along with a handful of congressional and legislative nominees.